scikit-hep/awkward/docs-sphinx/reference/index.md

 The C++ classes, cpu-kernels, and gpu-kernels are described in the [C++ API reference](../_static/doxygen/index.html).

-The kernels (cpu-kernels and cuda-kernels) are documented on the {func}`ak.kernels` page, with interfaces and normative Python implementations.
+The kernels (cpu-kernels and cuda-kernels) are documented on the {doc}`generated/kernels` page, with interfaces and normative Python implementations.

 :::{eval-rst}
 .. include:: generated/toctree.txt